Max's Restaurant: Marketing

 In earlier television and cinema advertisements, Max's Restaurant usually marketed itself as a place for Filipino families to get together.
 In 1993, it also established its slogan "Sarap to the bones!".

 from April to June 2004, a popular series of television advertisements, entitled "Forever Yours" told the story of a Max's employee who was the childhood love of a popular TV celebrity, played by Piolo Pascual, their endorser from 2002 to 2011.
 The series showed the two characters as children, then as adults accidentally meeting at Max's.
 The denouement of the story is when the celebrity recognizes the employee from their childhood.
 This commercial became so popular that it launched the showbiz career of Isabel Oli, the model who played the employee.

 Aside from its advertising, the story of how Max's Restaurant started has entered into popular culture.
 It was portrayed in the episode "Sino si Max?" of the long-running Filipino drama anthology Maalaala Mo Kaya.
-Some of their other celebrity endorsers were Gary Valenciano (1996–1999) and Coco Martin (2012–2014).
+Some of their other celebrity endorsers were Gary Valenciano (1996–1999) and Coco Martin (who also worked as a waiter of the restaurant in 2001, at their branch in Fairview; 2012–2014).